wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/04-Block-Variations.md

 ## Block variation vs Custom Block

 Block variations are a powerful way to extend existing blocks without having to build entirely new blocks from scratch.
-Therefore, if you have a need for a block that is similar to an existing block, but with some additional functionality or different default attributes, block variations are a good way to achieve this.
+Therefore, if you have a need for a block that is similar to an existing block, but with additional functionality or different default attributes, block variations are a good way to achieve this.

 However, if your block requirements are significantly different from an existing block, you may need to build a custom block from scratch.